 Core Exercises for Women

-- Exercise safely and minimise your risk of pelvic floor strain
+- Reduce your risk or pelvic floor overload

 What are Core Exercises?